smcguire56/BrexitVsGoodFridayUnityGame/README.md

 Game now allows the player to shoot simple fire bullets from the sprite. later adding enemy movement and enemy firing.

+# Current Dev update as of 20/10/2018

+Enemy firing and movement added, also fixed camera bug where it would not track the player after the player dies.

 Brexit Vs Good Friday
 Created by - Cian Gannon